realtristan-ai/matt/README.md

 **Since last preview:**
 - Improved UI
 - Reduced score volatility.
-I tested 100+ applications with the same input and for every time, I got the same score :)
+I tested 100+ applications with the same input and for every time, I got the same score.
   - Used the `analyze.ai` tool above to refine the prompt :)
+  - So no need for manual tuning

 _And more!_